 Buy a token and provision a device without creating a user account.
 The service tracks token state, bandwidth, and device claims needed to operate the network.

-The current public client flow is centered on full-tunnel WireGuard with straightforward onboarding, token import, and server-side bandwidth enforcement.
+The current public flow is centered on full-tunnel WireGuard with straightforward onboarding, token import, QR/config fallback, and server-side bandwidth enforcement.

 Enable filtered DNS when you want tracker and junk-domain blocking.
 Leave it off if you want a plain tunnel.